Darkpaster/Darkpaster.github.io/src/content/topics/en/society/science-resistance.md

 ### Confirmation Bias

 People tend to seek information that confirms their beliefs and ignore contradicting data.
-This mechanism is especially strong among experts—the more a person has invested in a certain viewpoint, the harder it is to abandon it.
+This mechanism is especially strong among experts — the more a person has invested in a certain viewpoint, the harder it is to abandon it.

 Darwin understood this and spent twenty years gathering evidence for evolution before publishing his theory.
 He knew that half-baked arguments would be easily rejected.